 As children enter school during middle childhood, they must learn to act appropriately in new situations through feedback.
-For example, children receive positive feedback when raising their hand before speaking in class, which reinforces them to repeat the same action in the future.
-Reinforcement learning (RL)1 provides a useful mechanistic framework to describe such feedback-driven value-based learning and decision-making.
+For example, children must learn to raise their hand before speaking during class.
+The teacher may reinforce this behavior immediately or with a delay, which raises the question whether feedback timing modulates their learning.
+Here, reinforcement learning (RL)1 provides a useful mechanistic framework to describe such feedback-driven value-based learning and decision-making.
 RL models allow to explicitly test for the influence of separate components during value-based learning, such as model-free and model-based learning2, social and non-social learning^{3,4}, or the contribution of different memory systems^{5-7}.

+The role of feedback timing has previously been studied in relation to memory sytems.
 The memory systems account is a theoretical framework that proposes that different types of memory are supported by distinct neural systems in the brain.
 Specifically, this account suggests that there are two memory systems: a hippocampal-dependent system and a striatal-dependent system.
 These systems modulate memory and value-based learning, and their interactive development has been of particular interest to developmental research^{8,9}.
-The hippocampal-dependent memory system has been shown to contribute to episodic memory during reinforcement learning and is more engaged during feedback that is presented with a delay^{6,10,11}, as opposed to the striatal-dependent memory system, which is more engaged after immediate feedback and supports habitual memory^{5,12-14}.
-Specifically, hippocampal activation was greater during delayed feedback than during immediate feedback, whereas striatal activation was greater during immediate feedback than during delayed feedback5.
+In adults, the hippocampal-dependent memory system has been shown to contribute to episodic memory during reinforcement learning and is more engaged during feedback that is presented with a delay^{6,10,11}, as opposed to the striatal-dependent memory system, which is more engaged after immediate feedback and supports habitual memory^{5,12-14}.
+Specifically. hippocampal activation was greater during delayed feedback than during immediate feedback, whereas striatal activation was greater during immediate feedback than during delayed feedback5.
 The engagement of the hippocampus during delayed feedback was further supported by enhanced episodic memory for incidentally presented objects compared to objects presented with immediate feedback.
-Taken together, these studies suggest that feedback timing modulates the engagement of the hippocampal and striatal memory systems during value-based learning in adults.
+Taken together, findings from adult studies suggest that feedback timing modulates the engagement of the hippocampal and striatal memory systems during value-based learning.
 Given the differential developmental trajectories of these systems and the impact the systems have on reinforcement learning and memory, it is important to understand whether children would show similar feedback timing modulations as previously shown in adults.
 In addition, whether such feedback timing modulation changes over time remains largely unexplored.
 To this end, in this study, we examined the contributions of hippocampal and striatal structural volumes during the longitudinal development of reinforcement learning across two years in 6-to-7-year-old children.
+We will introduce the key parameters in reinforcement learning and then we review the existing literature on developmental trajectories in reinforcement learning as well as on hippocampus and striatum, our two brain regions of interest.